homebots/cloudy/README.md

 The service will then clone the source repository and deploy it to a Docker container, using one of the base images.

-A reverse proxy with Nginx should be set up in the host machine to map the domains to docker containers.
+> Note: A reverse proxy with Nginx is required in the host machine to map the domains to docker containers.

 ## How to run the Cloudy server

-Define the domain where the Cloudy service will run:
+Define the domain where the Cloudy service will run in an environment variable:

 ```
 exports CLOUDY_DOMAIN='your-domain.com'
 exports PORT=9999
 ```

-Then just run `index.js` on a host machine with Docker.
+Then just run Cloudy on a host machine with Docker.

 Use [`pm2`](https://www.npmjs.com/package/pm2) to allow the service to restart when updates are available.
 E.g. `pm2 start --name cloudy npm start`

 ## Service configurations